Ginolux/zoov_project/gateway/README.md

 These are the different actions perform by the service:
 * Return the list of all the bikes from database.
-* Given a bike id, return the corresponding bike.
+* Given a bike ID, return the corresponding bike.
-* Given a bike id, start a trip if the corresponding bike is not already in use and return the newly created trip id.
+* Given a bike ID, start a trip if the corresponding bike is not already in use and return the newly created trip ID.
 * End a trip, make the associated bike available again and return the trip to the user.
 * Send an event to the message broker, RabbitMQ in this case .
 This event is consumed by the other services to update the bike location but also to add the point to the trip history of locations.